open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 5th level*

-You can cast *slow* once using a warlock spell slot.
+You can cast :ref:`srd:slow` once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 Misty Visions
 ^^^^^^^^^^^^^

-You can cast *silent image* at will, without expending a spell slot or material components.
+You can cast :ref:`srd:silent-image` at will, without expending a spell slot or material components.

 One with Shadows